21 Jan Steps to Hitting a Baseball or Softball

 Practice hitting line drives back up the middle and to the opposite field, good things will happen.
-A good hitting opposite approach helps to “stay closed,” “stay back,” and “keep your head on the ball.”
+The opposite field hitting approach helps to “stay closed,” “stay back,” and “keep your head on the ball.”

 Minimize swing movement reducing the chance of a pitcher to disrupt your timing and rhythm.
 In the bullpen, as a pitcher is warming up work on your “load and timing.”
 Begin your load the same time a pitcher breaks the ball from his glove.
 Akin to a punch, the first movement is a slight rotation with the hips before accelerating forward.
 Begin your load by raising your front foot, turning your knee inward.

-Keep your stride “short and quiet,” the longer and higher your batting stride correlates to a reduction in your contact consistency.
+Keep your batting stride “short and quiet,” the longer and higher your batting stride correlates to a reduction in your contact consistency.
 You can “speed-up” or “slow-down” the perception of velocity; a rushed stride adds “perceived velocity” to a fastball.
 Alternatively, a slow and deliberate stride reduces “perceived velocity.”

-There are many other benefits to using our Laser Strap, which include;
+There are many other benefits to using our Laser Strap Power Hitting Aid, which include;

 - Train your kids the core concepts of rotational hitting by training them to use their hips/core to generate bat speed.